-You swirled your weapon and destroyed Sur[an], personified fear, who had taken the form of a moving mango tree8
+You swirled your weapon and destroyed Sur[an], personified fear, who had taken the form of a moving mango tree

-Lines written by Kaduvan Ilaveyinanaar and set to music by Kannanaakanaar appearing in the Paripadal (V: 3-4)9 pi A Si
+- Lines written by Kaduvan Ilaveyinanaar and set to music by Kannanaakanaar appearing in the Paripadal (V: 3-4)

-Perhaps the most central myth in Murugan worship involves him vanquishing the demon Sur or Suran, a myth known as early as the 1st century CE.10 In preparation for the battle, he is presented with a vel by Sakti, the wife of Siva.
+Perhaps the most central myth in Murugan worship involves him vanquishing the demon Sur or Suran, a myth known as early as the 1st century CE.
+In preparation for the battle, he is presented with a vel by Sakti, the wife of Siva.
 The day he was given the invincible vel is celebrated as Thaipusam (named after the day in which the Pusam star is exalted in the month of Thai).